Wasons W103-1B Diamond Braided Utility Rope

 For anyone not named Alex Honnold your climbing rope will be your saving grace.
 Whether climbing alone or in tandem it is your rope that keeps you safe and keeps the ground at bay.
 Having a great climbing rope allows you to relax and concentrate on the next placement which in turn minimizes the odds that you’ll ever need the rope.
 So the relationship between climber and rope is both physical and psychological and for those reasons it’s crucial that you have a rope that is both appropriate and dependable.
 Below are the best climbing ropes of 2018.

-Our Top Picks Of The Best Climbing Ropes
+The Best Climbing Ropes

 GM CLIMBING 8mm Climbing Rope

 This climbing rope from GM Climbing features durable 8mm double-braid, polyester construction which makes is a great tool to have in your bag when you hit that vertical pitch on the mountain.
 The braided inner core is tight and tough and sheathed in an outer layer that provides first class abrasion resistance.
 This rope feels great in your hand.
 Not gnarly and abrasive like many inexpensive ropes.
 It’s highly resistant to moisture with low elongation meaning you could use it in a rescue situation if you had to.
 If you’re looking for a high quality rope that’s durable, light and easy on your hands the GM Climbing 8mm Double Braid is a good choice.

 Double braid construction

 Low static elongation

 Perfect for knots, lanyards and more